 Do you have to do away with protein altogether due to your hair’s sensitivity?
 Absolutely not!

 Since hair is made out of keratin, you do need slight amounts of protein in order to repair keratin bonds.
 The trick is to use smaller-sized proteins and the right type of proteins, supported by a moisturizing treatment to add movement back to your strands.
-For fine hair naturals, getting that moisture from lightweight products that won’t weigh your hair down is pivotal.
+For fine haired naturals, getting that moisture from lightweight products that won’t weigh your hair down is pivotal.

 Our van + veronica Conditioner has low protein, but it is also packed with lightweight oils made for fine hair that will leave your hair feeling nourished and smooth.
 No stiff strands here!